Table of Contents

 In other words, granulocytes are the dog's immune system’s first line of defense against foreign invaders, like canine parvovirus.

 While some old studies did not find any positive effects of GCSF for puppies with parvovirus, a newer study has concluded that there's something promising in this approach (Duffy et al. 2015).

 That said, the researchers observed that survival rates were lower in dogs who were treated with granulocyte colony-stimulating factor, even though there was progress in fighting the virus; therefore, further research is still needed in this area.

 The Bottom Line: Granulocyte colony-stimulating factor may be a promising treatment for parvovirus in dogs in the future, but more research is needed.

 7 Interferon Omega

-Furthermore, interferon omega resulted in a 4.4 time reduction in the number of deaths caused by parvovirus.
-In unvaccinated dogs, interferon omega treatment lead to a 6.4-fold reduction in mortality.
+Furthermore, interferon omega resulted in a 4.4-time reduction in the number of deaths caused by parvovirus.
+In unvaccinated dogs, interferon omega treatment leads to a 6.4-fold reduction in mortality.